Last Updated: August 15 2023

 - For example, in Excel, right-click the column and click Format Cells.
 Then, select the relevant format code and click OK.
 Download and follow the Reformatted Timestamp Example if required.

 In BI Reporting, data is represented in tables.
 Select a data table that relates to the information you need to report on.
-Each data table provides information on the different record types in simPRO.
+Each data table provides information on the different record types in Simpro Premium.

 All data table fields are unique to the type of information that is displayed.
 A full list of all data tables and fields can be found in Fields for Native Query.
 The data is then displayed in its raw form by default and all the related fields are also displayed.
-To display data specific to your query, apply Filters, operators, and outputs.
+To display data specific to your query, apply Filters, operators, metrics and grouping .

 |VISUALIZATION Types||Customisation options|